 Retirement Table 2009 CalSTRS Retirement Rates Disclosure The retirement assumptions are based on the 2009 CalSTR Retirement Rates table created by CalSTRS.
 CalSTRS periodically studies the experience for participating agencies and establishes tables that are appropriate for each pool.
-Retirement Table 2009 CalPERS Retirement Rates for School Employees Disclosure The retirement assumptions are based on the 2009 CalPERS Retirement Rates for School Employees table created by CalPERS.
-CalPERS periodically studies the experience for participating agencies and establishes tables that are appropriate appropriate participating agencies and establishes tables that are appropriate participating agencies and establishes agencies and establishes agencies for each pool.
+Datinamant Tabla 2000 G IDEDGD : Retirement Table 2009 CalPERS Retirement Rates for School Employees Disclosure The retirement assumptions are based on the 2009 CalPERS 1 , The retirement assumptions are based on the 2009 CalPERS The retirement assumptions are based on the 2009 CalPERS Retirement Rates for School Employees table created by